-On 6 February 2025 we also identified three further significant weaknesses in the Authority's governance arrangements.
+On 6 February 2025 we also identified three significant weaknesses in the Authority's governance arrangements.
 These were in relation to:

 - The Authority's leadership and culture as some of the Authority's leadership did not demonstrate appropriate behaviours and set an appropriate 'tone from the top' during 2023/24.
-We recommended that the Authority develop and implement an action plan to address the five

-"Areas for Improvement" identified by HMICFRS' November 2024 inspection report under "Promoting the right values and culture".
+We recommended that the Authority develop and implement an action plan to address the five "Areas for Improvement" identified by HMICFRS' November 2024 inspection report under "Promoting the right values and culture".
 We also recommended that the Authority undertake a review of its leadership and 'tone from the top' and consider whether a wider review is required of its culture.

-- The transparency of the Authority's decision making as value for money considerations in decisions which lead the Authority to incurring significant additional costs were not always documented and formally considered by Members.
+While the Authority has begun implementing these recommendations and those raised by HMICFRS, progress remains at an early stage.
+Therefore, the significant weakness remains in place for the year ended 31 March 2025.
+We have updated this recommendation.
+We recommend that the Authority should: - continue to sustain and deepen cultural development efforts in collaboration with external partners; - implement a formal accountability framework for senior leaders; and - proactively engage with External Audit on sensitive issues. - The transparency of the Authority's decision making as value for money considerations in decisions which lead the Authority to incurring significant additional costs were not always documented and formally considered by Members.
 We recommended that the Authority ensure that key decisions are formally considered by Members of the Authority.
-We also recommended that this should include documented evidence of value for money considerations in decisions which lead to the Authority incurring significant additional costs. - The capacity of the Authority's Statutory Officers to respond to the increasing demands on these roles.
+We also recommended that this should include documented evidence of value for money considerations in decisions which lead to the Authority incurring significant additional costs.
+During 2024/25, we have identified significant payments which had been made without a clear record of value for money considerations, conflict of interest risk and approval.
+Therefore, the significant weakness remains in place for the year ended 31 March 2025.
+We have updated this recommendation.
+We recommend that the Authority should: - ensure decision making complies with Statutory Guidance; - develop and adopt a consistent template for documenting all decisions relating to significant payments; - maintain a centralised register of all such decisions, supported by a complete audit trail to ensure accountability and ease of review; and - provide periodic reports to the Fire Authority or a relevant Committee detailing all significant payments. - The capacity of the Authority's Statutory Officers to respond to the increasing demands on these roles.
 We recommended that the Authority should ensure there is sufficient capacity at Statutory Officer level to lead the Fire Authority and respond to the increased demands on these roles.
+Progress in addressing the previously identified lack of capacity at statutory officer level during 2024/25 was limited.
+Therefore, the significant weakness remains in place for the year ended 31 March 2025.
+We have updated this recommendation.
+We recommend that the Authority should: - evaluate the early implementation of the revised Monitoring Officer SLA; and - expedite the planned recruitment and onboarding of an in-service Section 151 Officer.

+In addition, on 2 February 2026 we identified a new significant weakness in the Authority's governance arrangements for the year ended 31 March 2025.
+This was in relation to the Authority's approach to managing conflicts of interest.
+We recommended that the Authority:

+- review and update its conflict of interest policy to ensure it reflects both the strict legal interpretation and broader standards of ethical governance; - ensure that where a Senior Officer has a personal or historical connection to a matter under consideration, they are formally recused from the decision-making process; and - document and report considerations relating to conflicts of interest and recusal decisions to the Authority or appropriate Committee for oversight.